Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Conclusion

-We propose three estimators of the Ornstein--Uhlenbeck process directly taking the market microstructure noise into account.
-For initial estimates, we propose the closed-form method of moments.
-For regularly spaced observations, we propose an approach based on the reparametrization of the process to the ARMA(1,1) process and subsequent estimation by the maximum likelihood or conditional sum-of-squares methods.
-For irregularly spaced observations, we propose a method based on the maximum likelihood.
-We show in a simulation study as well as in an empirical study that the proposed noise-robust estimators outperform the traditional estimators ignoring the noise.
-The behavior of the estimators is consistent with the high-frequency literature dealing with the market microstructure noise.
+\begin{enumerate} \item We propose three different estimators of the Ornstein--Uhlenbeck process which directly take the market microstructure noise into account.
+For initial estimates, we recommend the closed-form method of moments.
+For regularly spaced observations, we introduce an approach based on the reparametrization of the process to the ARMA(1,1) process and subsequent estimation by the maximum likelihood or conditional sum-of-squares methods.
+For irregularly spaced observations, we suggest a method based on the maximum likelihood.
+We show in the simulation study as well as in the empirical study that the proposed noise-robust estimators outperform the traditional estimators ignoring the noise.
+The behavior of the estimators is consistent with the high-frequency literature dealing with the market microstructure noise. \item We propose a novel pairs trading strategy that finds the entry and exit signals using mean-variance optimization.
+Adding a suitable risk constraint to the optimization problem reduces losses due to uncertainty of the out-of-sample Ornstein--Uhlenbeck parameters.
+In the empirical study, we show that this strategy can be viable when the market microstructure noise is taken into account and the proposed estimators are used.
+The proposed mean-variance optimization is further studied by \cite{Holy2022c}. \end{enumerate}

-We illustrate the benefits of the proposed estimators in an application to stocks of the 7 Big Oil companies traded on New York Stock Exchange.
-Our study aims to bring an insight into the intraday pairs trading strategy in the context of ultra-high-frequency data.
-We show that the strategy based on the proposed estimates of the Ornstein--Uhlenbeck process parameters leads to a significant increase in profitability over the strategy based on the biased estimates ignoring the market microstrucutre noise
+Although we restrict ourselves to the pairs trading strategy in the second part of the paper, our findings that the traditional estimators are biased when the market microstructure noise is present are general.
+Our proposed noise-robust estimators of the Ornstein--Uhlenbeck can be used in various financial applications in which time series exhibit mean-reverting behavior such as modeling of currency exchange rates, commodity prices, interest rates, and stochastic volatility of financial assets.

-Although we restrict ourselves to the pairs trading strategy in the empirical study, our findings that the traditional estimators are biased when the market microstructure noise is present are general.
-Our proposed noise-robust estimators of the Ornstein--Uhlenbeck can be used in various applications in which time series exhibit mean-reverting behavior such as modeling of currency exchange rates, commodity prices, interest rates and stochastic volatility of financial assets.
+Possible directions for future research include modeling jumps in the price process and further analyzing parameter uncertainty in the optimization of trading signals.